truthcoin/www.truthcoin.info/_posts/2017-11-02-mahf-and-replay.md

 Moreover, miners can already make the blocksize whatever they like, using extension blocks (which are far easier than the EF2).
 And, if devs cared about keeping blocks small, they would put all of their weight behind sidechains, so as to safely redirect unsatisfied customers onto a different computer network[^n].
 And if "blocksize" was such an important variable, both groups would want to objectively measure the optimal blocksize, not only to learn the truth, but also for the selfish purpose of making their own case most persuasively.
 But instead no one is interested in doing this.

-[n]: I find it interesting that [drivechain sidechains are very similar to extension blocks](http://www.drivechain.info/faq/#ext-blocks), yet [1] all transfers from ext-block to main-block are always valid, and [2] these xfers are constrained so as to minimize the liklihood of fradulent xfers.
+[^n]: I find it interesting that [drivechain sidechains are very similar to extension blocks](http://www.drivechain.info/faq/#ext-blocks), yet [1] all transfers from ext-block to main-block are always valid, and [2] these xfers are constrained so as to minimize the liklihood of fradulent xfers.
 An extension block is [very much like a mandatory sidechain](/blog/forks-and-splits#evil-fork-vs-extension-block) (which largely defeats the point of being a soft fork).

 Therefore, the dispute really can't be about the blocksize.
 Instead, it is about *status* (ie, "respect" and "influence").
 Believe it or not, there are LargeBlockers out there, who want 2x succeed only (or mostly) because they take offense to the statements of a few devs.
 They want to "fire the devs".
 And, not to be outdone, most SmallBlocker anti-2xers object primarily to "the process" by which 2x was created.
 That is a good reason to oppose *the process*, but a bad reason to oppose the 2x idea itself (in fact it is an ad hominem fallacy[^n], full stop).
 Both groups want to be important, or to have their leaders and associates be treated with respect.

-[n]: It doesn't matter if a good idea was created by Greg Maxwell, Roger Ver, Jamie Dimon or a computer that periodically generates ideas of random quality.
+[^n]: It doesn't matter if a good idea was created by Greg Maxwell, Roger Ver, Jamie Dimon or a computer that periodically generates ideas of random quality.
 A good idea is just a good idea.
 (Same for a bad idea.)

 #### Dominance Contests